AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

   b) The level of any actual parameter corresponding to a formal parameter of an anonymous access type
   c) The level of each parameter that has a part with both one or more access discriminants and an unconstrained subtype
   d) The level of any actual parameter corresponding to a formal parameter which is explicitly aliased

+NOTE: We would need to include an additional item in the list if we were not to enforce the below restriction on tagged types:
+  e) The level of any actual parameter corresponding to a formal parameter of a tagged type

 For example: